 Q: Which are the best places or suburbs to live as an expat?

 A: I would have to say Las Condes, or Providencia, even in Cajon Del Maipo; it really depends on what kind of person you are or what your family prefers.
 I am a local fibre artist, so I would prefer to live in a more bohemian area.
 I am a people watcher and I love to always understand life as it works indigenously; I am not necessarily looking for a more Westernized area.

 Q: How do you rate the standard of accommodation in Chile?

 A: Again that depends on who you are, we live in a very nice area, but casa islada usually means “isolated house” and I’m not really into being isolated.
 But if city life bothers you, you may want to consider another option.
 Another thing to consider is that homes here are usually built without central heat or air-conditioning and usually have concrete walls and can get quite uncomfortable in the heat of the summer and cold of the winter.

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?

 A: I think it is expensive if you compare the income here with necessary expenses.
-An average Chilean income is usually low and the prices of clothing, personal care items, cars, etc. is usually the same or if not higher than the US, but on the upside homes are usually priced low.
-In my experience Chileans live in cuotas (payments) for everything including fast food meals.
-If you are moving here from the US don’t get over excited about the prices you see in the Feria because you must consider cost of living compared to income
+An average Chilean income is usually low and the prices of clothing, personal care items, cars, etc. is usually the same or if not higher than in the US, but on the upside homes are usually priced low.
+In my experience, Chileans live in cuotas (payments) for everything, including fast food meals.
+If you are moving here from the US, don’t get overexcited about the prices you see in the Feria because you must consider the cost of living compared to income.

 Q: What are the locals like; do you mix mainly with other expats?

-A: I mix mainly with Chileans but I know two expat families living here that we socialise with as well.
-My family lives here so it is difficult finding a cultural balance at times but we love life here even if it is difficult at times.
+A: I mix mainly with Chileans, but I know two expat families living here that we socialise with as well.
+My family lives here, so it is difficult to find a cultural balance at times, but we love life here even if it is difficult at times.